evsinev/socket-nio/README.md

 * small size, only 50 KBytes
 * minimum dependencies: only for logging
 * small memory footprint
 * GC friendly.
-We use one permanent buffer for reading messages and do not create new byte arrays for each message.
+We use one permanent buffer for reading messages and do not create new byte arrays for each message
-* Thread-safe.
-We use a one concurrent queue to pass messages to a writer thread.
+* Thread-safe without many synchronization points.
+You can write a message from any thread.
+A message will write to a concurrent queue and then a writer thread pick it up.
+This is only one synchronization point other are in a java socket
 * Only two threads: one for reading and another for writing.
-It is very useful then using client in an android services.
+It is very useful then using the client in an android services
 * https support via standart mechanism.
-We use SSLSocketFactory.createSocket() to create socket so it is very stable on all android devices.
+We use SSLSocketFactory.createSocket() to create a socket so it is very stable on all android devices
 * production ready.
 Uses in a messaging application for android existed in Google.Play

 ## How to connect via websocket